 Patents, trademarks, and copyrights are often referenced in popular movies, television and songs.
 IP Goes Pop explores the interface between intellectual property and popular culture.
 Who owns the rights to creative expression?
 How long does a patent last?
 Do the media get it right when reporting on intellectual property issues?
 What makes a trade secret truly secret?
-Hosted by Volpe Koenig intellectual property attorney Michael Snyder, with guest colleagues, inventors, writers, and creators, this lively, bi-weekly podcast discusses intellectual property with a pop culture twist.
+Hosted by Volpe Koenig intellectual property attorneys Michael Snyder and Joseph Gushue, with guest colleagues, inventors, writers, and creators, this lively podcast discusses intellectual property with a pop culture twist.

 Now in Season 5!

 Welcome to the synthesized world of "Techno-Humanism," the latest episode from IP Goes Pop!®, where the promises and legal challenges of an augmented future are decoded through the lens of pop culture.
 Join Co-hosts, Shareholders, and Intellectual Property attorneys Michael Snyder and Joseph Gushue as they navigate the interface of IP and transformative technologies that can augment human capabilities, both in science fiction and emerging reality.